khourious/minion-seq/README.md

 #### Tips

+* If the computer is shutdown or the snakemake process is "finished", the files are not deleted.
+However, snakemake creates a hidden metadata file with execution information.
+Then, to restart the snakemake process from the stop point, you can use ``snakemake --use-conda --rerun-incomplete``.

-If you had a single sample that failed, rather than re-running the pipeline on all the samples again, change the config file so that the pipeline will *only run on the single* failed sample.
+* If you had a single sample that failed, rather than re-running the pipeline on all the samples again, change the config file so that the pipeline will *only run on the single* failed sample.

 -----